-This course will focus on building the skills of students working at different levels, as they explore elements of drawing such as—line, gesture, shading, texture, color, composition, proportion and perspective.
-Working both in the galleries and studio classroom, students will learn a variety of techniques and improve observational skills while working creatively with a diverse array of inspirational artworks.
+Focus on building your skills at different levels, as you explore elements of drawing such as—line, gesture, shading, texture, color, composition, proportion and perspective.
+Working both in the galleries and studio classroom, learn a variety of techniques and improve observational skills while working creatively with a diverse array of inspirational artworks.

 Students are responsible for providing their own supplies.
-View the supply list.
+View the supply list here.